Andreas Papandreou: Return to power (1993–1996)

 Papandreou's return to power was less vigorous, as he could work a few hours a day due to his fragile health; for much of 1995, he remained bedridden.
 He relied upon Lianni, now officially part of the government as Chief of Staff, alienating many of his senior ministers.
-Two factions emerged in the party: the reformers faction with a pro-Europe vision and the loyalists faction advocating a populist path.
+Two factions emerged in the party: the reformers faction with a pro-Europe vision, led by Simitis and Vasso Papandreou (no relation), and the loyalists faction advocating a populist path, led by Akis Tsochatzopoulos and Kostas Laliotis.
 Papandreou favored one of the loyalists without specifying which, but party members tended to favor the reformers, reflecting Papandreou losing grip on his party.

 Papandreou had to bring the Greek economy to converge to Euro convergence criteria, but little time remained to achieve them.
 He abandoned his campaign promises and continued Mitsotakis's austerity policies with minor alterations, expanding the deregulation and liberalization of the economy.
 There was less public reaction to these policies because Papandreou found a compromising position between capital and unions, and the pace of deregulation was slower than his predecessor.

 Prime Minister Andreas Papandreou on official visit with United States President William J. Clinton, Washington, April 1994.
 Dimitra Liani is in the background on the right.

 In February 1994, Papandreou ordered an economic embargo on North Macedonia due to the ongoing naming dispute.
-In April 1994, Papandreou visited the United States to meet with President Clinton, who had recently recognized the new republic, but failed to make any progress towards resolving the naming dispute in a favorable terms for Greece.
+In April 1994, Papandreou visited the United States to meet with President Clinton, who had recently recognized the new republic, but failed to make any progress towards resolving the naming dispute on favorable terms for Greece.
 Papandreou hoped the embargo would have been a bargaining chip, but it backfired because North Macedonia gained considerable sympathy worldwide at the expense of Greece's reputation.
 In September 1995, an interim accord was signed between the two countries to temporarily address the name issue and end the 18-month embargo.
-In October 1993, Papandreou announced the "Common Defence Dogma" with the Republic of Cyprus, and the intention of expanding the territorial waters to 12 miles on November 1994, which further disturbed Turkey.
+In October 1993, Papandreou announced the "Common Defence Dogma" with the Republic of Cyprus, and the intention of expanding the territorial waters to 12 miles in November 1994, which further disturbed Turkey.
 These actions increased the chances for another crisis, as it happened at Imia in January 1996, right after the transition of power from Papandreou to Simitis.

 On 21 November 1995, Papandreou was hospitalized with advanced heart disease and renal failure at Onassio Cardiac Surgery Centre and refused to retire from office.
-Papandreou's refusal paralyzed the government; Costas Simitis resigned in protest, and Papandreou's eldest son joined the call for his father's resignation.
+Papandreou's refusal paralyzed the government; Kostas Simitis resigned in protest, and Papandreou's eldest son joined the call for his father's resignation.
 Papandreou resigned on 16 January 1996, and Simitis was elected as the new party leader on 18 January.
 Papandreou died on 23 June 1996.